Completion of EMT1* and Fire P101** will be required BEFORE you may enroll in our Firefighter 1 Academy!

 **Fire Tech 159 from COS, or Fire 1 from BC are also acceptable.

-Before deciding to enroll in this Academy, it is important that you read the information posted at the "Career Information" link on this page.
+Before deciding to enroll in this Academy, it is important that you read the information posted at the "Career Information" link on the sidebar.

-The 360 hour Academy is delivered in an intensive 20-week format that meets three nights a week (Tuesday, Wednesday and Thursday), all day Saturday and all day every-other Sunday.
+The 400+ hour Academy is delivered in an intensive 16-week format that meets three nights a week (Tuesday, Wednesday and Thursday), and all day Saturday and Sunday.
 Each evening class session begins with Cadets lining up in formation for inspection at 5:45 p.m., followed by classroom or field instruction from 6:00 p.m. to 10:00 p.m.
-Saturday sessions begin with formation and inspection at 7:45 a.m., followed by instruction from 8:00 a.m. to 5:00 p.m.
+Saturday and Sunday sessions begin with formation and inspection at 7:45 a.m., followed by instruction from 8:00 a.m. to 5:00 p.m.
 Additionally, Cadets will participate in facility and equipment clean up and maintenance following class each day.

 Academy prerequisites include completion of Emergency Medical Technician 1 and the course "Fire Protection Organization" (Fire P101) or its equivalent at another community college.
 If this training was not completed at Porterville College, students must present written proof of completion the first night of class or they will be dropped.
 National Registry as an EMT is not required.